amethyst/rustrogueliketutorial/book/src/chapter_36.md

 ---

 The last few chapters have introduced an important concept in procedural generation: chained builders.
-We're happily building a map, calling Waveform Collapse to mutate the map, calling our `PrefabBuilder` to change it again, and so on.
+We're happily building a map, calling Wave Function Collapse to mutate the map, calling our `PrefabBuilder` to change it again, and so on.
 This chapter will formalize this process a bit, expand upon it, and leave you with a framework that lets you *clearly* build new maps by chaining concepts together.

 ## A builder-based interface